Beilun, Ningbo: Ningbo sweet dumpling (tangyuan)

 The tangyuan, or Ningbo sweet dumpling, is created by mixing black sesame seeds, lard, and sugar together as the filling, which is placed into a sticky rice ball, which is then fried or boiled.
 The filling is occasionally changed by substituting the sesame filling with pork, durian, and red bean paste.

+History and cultural significance

+The Ningbo sweet dumpling, or tangyuan, is believed to have originated during the Southern Song dynasty, giving it a history of more than seven hundred years.
+Early records describe it as a popular winter snack among families in coastal Zhejiang, where glutinous rice was widely cultivated.
+The traditional filling of black sesame, lard and sugar is well-known for its smooth texture and rich taste, distinguishing Ningbo’s version from those in other regions.

 Nature

 Although much of the district is highly developed, it contains some forested hilly areas.
 It is home to Chinhai Spiny Newt, which is unique to the area.
 One population is within the Ruiyansi Forest Park.